alebot-dev/discord.js-akago/docs/getting started/firstCommand.md

 The execute method if the function ran when the command is used.

 If everything was done correctly you ping command should now work!

+### Reference
+You can compare your code to the guides code here [here](https://github.com/discord-akago/guide/tree/main/Code%20Samples/CommandHandling).